Sania Saeed: Other work

 Saeed works for social causes with various nonprofit organisations including Kashf Foundation, The Citizens Foundation, Indus Hospital and Sindh Institute of Urology & Transplantation.

 Career

 Early work and breakthrough

-Saeed had her first role in 1989 in the political-drama Tapish, directed by Sahira Kazmi.
-She first rose to prominence in 1991 with Haseena Moin's written and Sahira Kazmi's directed Aahat.
-Based on the theme of family planning, Saeed portrayed the mother of sevens in it when she herself was just seventeen.
+Saeed had her first role in 1989 in the political-drama Tapish, written by Noorul Huda Shah.
+She first rose to prominence in 1991 with her debut lead role in Haseena Moin's written Aahat, based on the theme of family planning.
+Saeed portrayed the mother of sevens in it when she herself was of seventeen years.

-Established Actress
+Established actress

-In 1992, her role of a housewife coping with the marital problems in Anwar Maqsood's written Sitara Aur Mehrunissa further cemented her position as a leading star of the television.
+In 1992, her role of a housewife coping with the marital problems in Anwar Maqsood's written family-drama Sitara Aur Mehrunissa further cemented her position as a leading star of the television.
 She termed the role as one of her favourites in her career.